troglobit/mg/README.md

 This project maintains a set of patches on top of OpenBSD Mg, one of which is a GNU configure script to simplify building on multiple UNIX systems, as well as cross compilation to different targets.
-However, the project is not self hosting, you also need to download and install [libite][] (-lite), v1.6.0 or later.
-It provides some API's otherwise only available on OpenBSD.
+However, the project is not completely self hosting, you need a termcap library, or ncurses, to provide terminal manipulation APIs like `setupterm()`, `tgoto()`, and `tputs()`.

-Having installed [libite][], checked out the Mg source from GitHub, or unpacked a release tarball, you simply have to:
+On Debian/Ubuntu systems:

+	sudo apt install libncurses5-dev

+Then build mg from the unpacked release tarball, the `configure` flags are optional, see `./configure --help` for a description:

     ./configure --disable-all --enable-size-optimizations
     make
+	sudo make install-strip

 Users who checked out the source from GitHub must run `./autogen.sh` first to create the configure script.
 This requires GNU autotools to be